gallowhill-fats/injurytime-suite/README.md

 ▶️ Build & Run

-# full build
+Full build

 mvn clean install

-# run the NetBeans Platform app (module depends on your app launcher module)
-# Typically you’ll run the generated application from your IDE or by executing the app module.
+Run the NetBeans Platform app (module depends on your app launcher module) Typically you’ll run the generated application from your IDE or by executing the app module.

 In the running app: